This page describes the storage utilization metrics that Cloud Spanner provides.

 - delete data from a database.
-Note that even though data deletion takes effect immediately from a visibility perspective, it does not affect the storage utilization metric until Cloud Spanner compacts the data (typically within 12 hours, but can take longer in certain cases).
+Note that even though data deletion takes effect immediately from a visibility perspective, it does not affect the storage utilization metric until Spanner compacts the data (typically within 12 hours, but can take longer in certain cases).
 Therefore, you may notice a delay from when data is deleted to when the changes appears in the metric.

 In general, we recommend that you add compute capacity to your instance as a starting point.
 After you add compute capacity, you can investigate and address the root causes of high storage utilization.

 If you want to automate this process, you can create an application